Best Practices for

 The POUR Principles of Accessibility

-The core principles of accessibility revolve around creating inclusive environments that enable all individuals irrespective of their abilities or disabilities, to access and engage with information and services effectively.
+The core principles of accessibility revolve around creating inclusive environments that enable all individuals, to access and engage with information and services effectively, regardless of disabilities and the accommodations which they may require.
 The Web Content Accessibility Guidelines (WCAG) consist of four main principles to help developers create content with accessibility in mind.
 These principles are stated as follows:

 1. Perceivable

 The first principle emphasizes the importance of presenting content in ways that all users can perceive i.e. understand, regardless of their sensory abilities.
-When it comes to edtech products, this means ensuring that visual information is also accessible to users who are hard of hearing by providing transcripts or subtitles.
+When it comes to edtech products, this means ensuring that audio information is also accessible to users with hearing disabilities, by providing transcripts or subtitles.
+Adhering to the Perceivable design component will ensure that your content is presented with appropriate accommodations for people with disabilities – without compromising the integrity of information or structure.

 2. Operable

-The operable principle states that the user interface components and navigation must be operable i.e. all users should be able to navigate and interact with the interface without facing any challenges.
-Here, operability means ensuring that users can navigate using a keyboard alone if they cannot use a mouse.
+The Operable principle states that the user interface components and navigation must be operable i.e. all users should be able to navigate and interact with the interface without facing any challenges.
+Here, operability could mean many things, including but not limited to ensuring that users can navigate using a keyboard alone if they cannot use a mouse, and using speech recognition to find files, folders, and features.

 It also involves managing focus control so that the users can navigate through the content logically.
 Navigation buttons, accessible forms, and interactive elements serve as crucial factors as they must be easy to operate without confusion.
 EdTech products that can give control over timing elements, such as extending time limits, ensure that everyone has an equal opportunity to engage with the educational content.